Exploring Online Profiles

 See an example here from Robyn Anderson @ Panmure Bridge School

-The purpose of our blogs is to share our learning - how do you want to represent yourself as a learner from XYZ School online?
+The purpose of our blogs is to share our learning - how do you want to represent yourself as a learner from your school online?

 Reviewing and updating your online profile demonstrates you are taking responsibility for keeping your digital footprint up-to-date.